Univaje/Opiskelu_ajan_koodit/README.md

 # Opiskelu ajan koodit

-**Opiskelu ajan koodit** is a collection of code snippets that survived when my computer broke.Theese are mostly course work and projects that I made in Savonia Appliend sciences courses
+  This is a collection of code snippets that survived when my computer broke.Theese are mostly course work and projects that I made in Savonia Appliend sciences courses

 ---

 ## 📂 Project structure